-There are a number of ways to fax from Dropbox.
+There are three ways to fax with Dropbox.

 An online fax service is a virtual fax machine that can send and receive faxes on your behalf.
 The service provides the fax number (or lets you port your own in), and users can send and receive faxes through email, a web interface, smartphone app, or computer program.

 No phone line is needed – only an internet connection.

 Most fax services can fax as an email – when sending, an email is composed with the main body of the email becoming the cover page, and the attached file converted over to the main part of the fax.
 When receiving, the fax arrives directly to Gmail as a received email with the received fax attached as a PDF.